Carol Wayne: Career

 Wayne did television guest shots on The Man from U.N.C.L.E., I Spy (as the title character in the episode "Trouble with Temple"), Bewitched (as a rabbit turned into a cocktail bunny), I Dream of Jeannie (as dim-witted starlet Bootsie Nightingale), Love American Style, Emergency! and The Fall Guy, and appeared on The Midnight Special and in many sketches on The Red Skelton Show.

 Wayne said she was "discovered" at a Hollywood party and auditioned for The Tonight Show after appearances as a Las Vegas chorus line dancer.

 She gained her greatest fame for appearances (1967–1984) on The Tonight Show, including 100-plus appearances (1971–1984) as the buxom Matinée Lady on The Tonight Show in Johnny Carson's popular Art Fern's Tea Time Movie sketches, which were filled with sexual double entendres.
-After her death, Carson kept the Art Fern character off the air for most of the next year.
+After her death (which occurred exactly one year after her last appearance on The Tonight Show), Carson kept the Art Fern character off the air for most of the next year.
 He eventually hired Danuta Wesley and later Teresa Ganzel to be his new Matinée Lady.

 Wayne made appearances on several game shows during the 1970s including Mantrap and Hollywood Squares.
 She was a regular panelist on Celebrity Sweepstakes.
 She landed roles in several films, including Gunn, The Party (both directed by Blake Edwards), Scavenger Hunt, Savannah Smiles and Surf II.
 Her final onscreen appearance came in the 1984 drama Heartbreakers, for which she received the best reviews of her career.
 Critic Roger Ebert wrote, "Her performance is so good, so heartbreaking, if you will, that it pulls the whole movie together."

 In February 1984, Wayne appeared nude in a pictorial for Playboy magazine.
 The same year, she filed for bankruptcy.